percona/pmm-doc/docs/how-to/HA.md

 - Clustered VictoriaMetrics for storing operational metrics from monitored databases and hosts
 - HAProxy for managing and directing network traffic to the current leader PMM instance

-This fully clustered PMM setup in Kubernetes will provide the highest level of availability and reliability for large-scale, mission-critical monitoring environments.
+### 4. Manual setup for HA

+If none of the above options work for your specific use case, you can consider setting up PMM in HA mode manually by following the steps below.

+To facilitate communication and coordination among the PMM Server instances, two key protocols are used:

+- **Gossip protocol**: Enables PMM servers to discover and share information about their states.
+It is used for managing the PMM server list and failure detection, ensuring that all instances are aware of the current state of the cluster.
+- **Raft protocol**: Ensures that PMM servers agree on a leader and that logs are replicated among all machines to maintain data consistency.

-## Prerequisites
+#### Prerequisites

 You will need the following before you can begin the deployment:

 - Docker installed and configured on your system.
 If you haven't installed Docker, you can follow **[this guide](https://docs.docker.com/get-docker/)**.

-## Procedure to set up PMM in HA mode

 !!! note alert alert-primary "Note"
     - The sections below provide instructions for setting up the services on both the same and separate instances.
 However, it is not recommended to run the services on a single machine for production purposes.
 This approach is only recommended for the development environment.
     - It is recommended to use clustered versions of PosgreSQL, Victoriametrics, Clickhouse, etc., instead of standalone versions when setting up the services.

-The steps to set up PMM in HA mode are:
+To set up PMM in HA mode manually:

-### **Step 1: Define environment variables**
+#### **Step 1: Define environment variables**

 Before you start with the setup, define the necessary environment variables on each instance where the services will be running.
 These variables will be used in subsequent commands.